cg20231c/unity-graphics-epitech-goes-its/README.md

 ![Rigs Tab](img/Rig_tab.PNG)
 ![Animation Tab](img/Animation_tab.PNG)

-    - avatar masking can be used to adjust the skeleton and also influence animations
+    - avatar masking can be used to adjust the skeleton and muscles and also influence animations

 ![mask view](img/mask_view.PNG)